bluMATRIKZ/the-useless-drive/README.md

 # The Useless Drive
-the useless box but with your optical disk drive, try to keep it closed ;
+The useless box but with your optical disk drive, try to keep it closed ;

 Compile with:
 ```